Which city is cheaper, Miami or Jacksonville?

 Jacksonville usually gets more rain in January than Miami.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Miami receives 2.2 inches (55 mm) of rain this time of the year.

 Both Miami and Jacksonville are popular destinations to visit in the spring with plenty of activities.
+The spring months attract visitors to Jacksonville because of the beaches and the activities around the city.
 Also, the beaches and the activities around the city are the main draw to Miami this time of year.

 In the spring, Jacksonville is cooler than Miami.
-Typically, the spring temperatures in Jacksonville in April are around 68°F (20°C), and Miami is about 75°F (24°C).
+Typically, the spring temperatures in Jacksonville in April average around 68°F (20°C), and Miami averages at about 75°F (24°C).

 It's quite sunny in Miami.
 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives around the same amount of sunshine as Miami during spring.
 Jacksonville gets 285 hours of sunny skies, while Miami receives 300 hours of full sun in the spring.